 DRINK THIS: Bigelow, Stash

 BECAUSE IT: Boosts metabolism

-Oolong, a Chinese name for “black dragon,” is a light, floral tea that, like green tea, is also packed with catechins, which help to promote weight loss by boosting your body’s ability to metabolise lipids (fat).
+Oolong, a Chinese name for "black dragon," is a light, floral tea that, like green tea, is also packed with catechins, which help to promote weight loss by boosting your body's ability to metabolize lipids (fat).
 A study in the Chinese Journal of Integrative Medicine found that participants who regularly sipped oolong tea lost six pounds over the course of the six-week time period.
-That’s a pound a week!
+That's a pound a week!

 DRINK THIS: Tazo, Teavana

 Fill a big teacup with soothing peppermint tea, and sniff yourself skinny!
 While certain scents can trigger hunger (a trick Cinnabon figured out long ago), others can actually suppress your appetite.
 One study published in the Journal of Neurological and Orthopaedic Medicine found that people who sniffed peppermint every two hours lost an average of 5 pounds a month.
 (Although tea is relatively low in caffeine—about 25% of what a cup of coffee delivers—decaffeinated varieties are great to have on hand for a soothing bedtime treat.)
 Consider also adding a few drops of peppermint oil to your pillow or burning a minty candle to fill the room with slimming smells.